 -

-H1143: Principal Fellows & MSA Intern Stipends.
+H1143: Principal Fellows & Admin.
+Intern.
+Stipends.
 Latest Version

 2025-2026

-AN ACT to make various changes to the principal fellows program and to provide requirements for stipends for the master's in school administration internship.
+AN ACT to make various changes to the principal fellows program and to codify administrative internship stipends.

 The General Assembly of North Carolina enacts:

-part i. establish development grants for principal fellows program
+part i. modify allowable uses of funds for the principal fellows program

 SECTION 1.
 Article 5C of Chapter 116 of the General Statutes reads as rewritten: